 Let me just say, I love number bonds!
 They are invaluable tools that are underutilized and undervalued, in my opinion, in many elementary classrooms.
-No matter if you teach Kindergarten or 5th grade, these math tools can help your students develop number sense.
-But if you’re new to elementary math, then you may be wondering, “What is a number bond?”
+No matter if you teach kindergarten or 5th grade, these math tools can help your students develop number sense.
+Of course, if you’re new to elementary math, you probably have questions.
+You may even be wondering, “What is a number bond?”
 I’ve got two words for you – game changer.

 Why the Importance of Number Bonds?

 First of all, they provide much needed structure for an abstract concept.
 They are graphic organizers used in math that allow students to show the different parts of a given number.
-ELA teachers use graphic organizers all the time to help students organize their thinking in writing.
+Comparatively, ELA teachers use graphic organizers all the time to help students organize their thinking in writing.
 Number bonds do the same thing for numbers!
-They encourage learners to think flexibly about numbers, and they support learning by providing structure and a visual representation.
+They encourage learners to think flexibly about numbers.
+Not to mention, they support learning by providing structure and a visual representation.

 By the same token, number bonds also serve an important purpose in facilitating students in understanding part-part-whole relationships.
-This is one of the most important of all the early numeracy skills because of its application across so many different math concepts.
-They can effectively demonstrate to students not only how numbers join together to make a whole, but also how whole numbers can be decomposed into two or more parts.
+In truth, this is one of the most important of all the early numeracy skills.
+The part-part-whole understanding is undeniably critical because of its application across so many different math concepts.
+One powerful math tool that effectively demonstrates this understanding is the number bond.
+Without a doubt, they demonstrate to students not only how numbers join together to make a whole, but also how whole numbers can be decomposed into two or more parts.

 Number Bonds in K-2

-In Kindergarten, students work to understand numbers through ten.
-Frequently providing students with opportunities to compose and decompose numbers with manipulatives and visual models will aid in their numeracy development and help them to see the relationships between parts and wholes.
-The more students work with numbers through 10 with these math tools, the more readily they will recognize the smaller quantities, or parts, that make up the whole.
+In kindergarten, students work to understand numbers through ten.
+At this age, students need frequent opportunities physically to compose and decompose numbers.
+This is best done with manipulatives and visual models.
+Their use will expedite numeracy development and help students to see the relationships between parts and wholes.
+Undoubtedly, the more students work with numbers through 10 with these math tools, the more readily they will recognize the smaller quantities, or parts, that make up the whole.

 In first grade, teachers can expand this beginning number sense to include making tens.
 Students are able to “make tens” because they know how to decompose and compose numbers.
-They can easily break apart one number and rebuild the number into a nice friendly “ten and some more” using either the commutative property as shown below or the associative property (depending on how the numbers are decomposed).
+Likewise, they can easily break apart one number and rebuild the number into a nice friendly “ten and some more.”
+They may not know it as such, but they’re using either the commutative property (as shown below) or the associative property (depending on how the numbers are decomposed).

-In second grade, students move into making groups of hundreds by breaking apart numbers.
-Now students are coming into a stronger understanding of computation through their flexible thinking about numbers and the properties of operations.
-If students have had developmentally appropriate learning opportunities in K-2, then they will be able to transfer their experience with small quantities to these new larger quantities in 3-5.
+In second grade, students move into making groups of hundreds by breaking apart numbers to 1,000.
+It is important to realize that students are coming into a stronger understanding of computation.
+This occurs most notably with their flexible thinking about small quantities and the properties of operations.
+If students have had developmentally appropriate math lessons in K-2, then they’ll be more prepared to transfer their prior knowledge to these new values in 3-5.
 All of their work with rekenreks, ten frames, number bonds, place value charts, and the like, will help them mentally compose and decompose large numbers with ease!

-A Word of Caution - Number Bonds are Critical
+A Word of Caution - Number Bonds are Necessary

-This flexible thinking about numbers seems like such a small step that many K-2 teachers fly through these lessons in an effort to satisfy pacing guides and curriculum maps.
-However, I tell you first hand that this is underdeveloped in so many elementary students.
-These students don’t get enough hands-on experience composing and decomposing smaller quantities to develop the groundwork needed for flexible thinking about numbers.
+Flexible thinking about numbers seems like such an inconsequential practice that many K-2 teachers fly through these lessons or omit them altogether.
+I feel this is chiefly done in an effort to satisfy school system or state-level pacing guides and curriculum maps.
+However, it seems to me that flexible thinking is severely underdeveloped in many elementary students.
+These students don’t get enough hands-on experience working with numbers.
+They need time actually composing and decomposing smaller quantities to develop the groundwork needed for flexible thinking about numbers.

-This is a critical underpinning in mathematics that aids students in performing quick mental math calculations in the upper grades.
-It will free their mental workload for more challenging aspects of problem-solving.
-They won’t have subitized the small number relationships, so there will be no transfer to the larger values.
-Without this capability, your students will struggle later on.
+Moreover, this is a critical underpinning in mathematics that aids students in performing quick mental math calculations in the upper grades.
+Similarly, it will free their mental workload for more challenging aspects of problem-solving.
+To put it differently, students won’t have subitized the small number relationships, so there will be no transfer to the larger values.
+Without this capability, your students will surely struggle later on.

 Number Bonds in 3-5

 In third grade, teachers can make connections to multiplication and the distributive property using number bonds.
-Using what students already know about decomposing a whole number into its parts, students can begin to multiply using this powerful math property.
-This sets students up for success in the fourth grade, when students will need to use the distributive property to multiply and divide multi-digit numbers with partial products and partial quotients.
+That is to say by using what they already know about decomposing a whole number into its parts, students can begin to multiply using this powerful math property.
+In the same fashion, students are set up for success in the fourth grade.
+After all, students will need to use the distributive property to multiply and divide multi-digit numbers with partial products and partial quotients.

 Even if you don’t have the opportunity to teach your learners twice, it’s still so important to make those connections!
 Tell your students, “I know that in third grade you learned how to break apart a single factor to multiply.
 Now, we’re going to learn how to decompose both factors to find partial products when multiplying.”
 Or even better, your school may provide you with opportunities to plan vertically with the grade level above and below you!
 If that’s the case, then Lucky You!
 Just make connections based on the conversations you’ve had with the teachers in the other grade levels about the instruction that takes place.